Top 10 Chili Pepper Substitutes: Replace Jalapeños, Habaneros & More with Expert Tips

 • Ingredients: Sweet potatoes, onion, vegetable broth, ancho powder.

-• Substitute Tip: Use ground ancho instead of fresh chili for smooth texture and earthy warmth.
+• Substitute Tip: Use ground ancho instead of fresh chili for smooth texture and earthy warmth; great for cold weather.

 3. Smoky Eggplant Dip with Cubanelle